pnlbwh/luigi-pnlpipe/docs/README.md

 The pipeline is built upon https://github.com/pnlbwh/pnlNipype individual modules.
 Documentation about individual *pnlNipype* modules can be found in [pnlNipype/TUTORIAL.md](https://github.com/pnlbwh/pnlNipype/blob/master/docs/TUTORIAL.md).
 Finally, see [here](#running-luigi-pnlpipe) for instructions about running the pipeline.

+## luigi package

+Client can use the official luigi package installed in `pnlpipe3` conda environment.
+However, server should install Tashrif's work for `/history/by_task_id/` URI to work:

+    pip install pip install git+https://github.com/tashrifbillah/luigi.git@89c9aa750de8ae2badabe435d98c02e44a1aa8b4

+*luigi-pnlpipe* itself will not fail without Tashrif's work on the server side.
+That means, you can also use the official luigi package on the server side.
+But you will not be able to redirect to `/history/by_task_id/` URIs generated in `*.log.html` provenance files.

 ## CNN-Diffusion-MRIBrain-Segmentation